danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 ### AI TOOL USAGE:

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Draft a formal termination notice for an employee due to lack of performance."

 ### OUTCOME:

-Miranda got an overly formal and grim termination notice, highlighting the need for nuanced prompting.
+Eleanor got an overly formal and grim termination notice, highlighting the need for nuanced prompting.

 ---